String

 basename(s)

-basename :: string(s : exact string)
+basename :: string(s : const exact string)

 Returns the filename portion of a path (everything after the last '/').
 If no '/' is found, returns s unchanged.